-Our school actively seeks to raise awareness of and prevent all forms of child-on-child abuse by:

-- I. Educating all Governors, SLT, staff and volunteers, pupils, and parents about this issue. - II.
+- 32.23 Our school actively seeks to raise awareness of and prevent all forms of child-onchild abuse by: - I. Educating all Governors, SLT, staff and volunteers, pupils, and parents about this issue. - II.
 This will include training all Governors, SLT, staff and volunteers on the nature, prevalence, and effect of child-on-child abuse, and how to prevent, identify and respond to it. - III.
 This includes: (a) Contextual Safeguarding/extra familial abuse; (b) The identification and classification of specific behaviours; and (c) The importance of taking seriously all forms of child-on-child abuse (no matter how low level they may appear) and ensuring that no form of child-on-child abuse is ever dismissed as horseplay or teasing. - IV.
-Educating children about the nature and prevalence of child-on-child abuse via PSHE and the wider curriculum. - V. Pupils are frequently told what to do if they witness or experience such abuse, the effect that it can have on those who experience it and the possible reasons for it, including vulnerability of those who inflict such abuse. - VI.
+Educating children about the nature and prevalence of child-on-child abuse via PSHE and the wider curriculum.

+- V. Pupils are frequently told what to do if they witness or experience such abuse, the effect that it can have on those who experience it and the possible reasons for it, including vulnerability of those who inflict such abuse. - VI.
 They are regularly informed about the school's approach to such issues, including its zero-tolerance policy towards all forms of child-on-child abuse. - VII.
-Engaging parents on this issue by: (a)Talking about it with parents; (b) Asking parents what they perceive to be the risks facing their child and how they would like to see the school address those risks; (c) Involving parents in the review of school policies; and (d) Encouraging parents to hold the school to account on this issue. - VIII.
-Ensuring that all child-on-child abuse issues are fed back to the school's safeguarding team so that they can spot and address any concerning trends and identify pupils who maybe in need of additional support. - IX.
+Engaging parents on this issue by: (a)Talking about it with parents, both in groups and one to one; (b) Asking parents what they perceive to be the risks facing their child and how they would like to see the school address those risks; (c) Involving parents in the review of school policies and lesson plans; and (d) Encouraging parents to hold the school to account on this issue. - VIII.
+Ensuring that all child-on-child abuse issues are fed back to the school's safeguarding team so that they can spot and address any concerning trends and identify pupils who maybe in need of additional support.
+[This is done by way of, for example, a weekly staff meeting at which all concerns about pupils (including child-on-child abuse issues) are discussed] - IX.
 Challenging the attitudes that underlie such abuse (both inside and outside the classroom). - X. Working with Governors, SLT, all staff and volunteers, pupils and parents to address equality issues, to promote positive values, and to encourage a culture of tolerance and respect amongst all members of the school community. - XI.
-Creating conditions in which our pupils can aspire to and realise safe and healthy relationships.
+Creating conditions in which our pupils can aspire to and realise safe and healthy relationships. - XII.

-- XII.
 Creating a culture in which our pupils feel able to share their concerns openly, in a non-judgmental environment, and have them listened to; and - XIII.
 Responding to cases of child-on-child abuse promptly and appropriately.

-14 Multi-agency working
+32.24 Multi-agency working

-- I. The school actively engages with its local partners in relation to child-on-child abuse, and works closely with: TSCP, MASH, Children's Social care, Early Help and/or other relevant agencies, other schools, and the community in general, including our young people and their families.
+I. The school actively engages with its local partners in relation to child-on-child abuse, and works closely with: TSCP, MASH, Children's Social care, Early Help and/or other relevant agencies, other schools, and the community in general, including our young people and their families.
 The relationships the school has built with these partners are essential to ensuring that the school is able to prevent, identify early and appropriately handle cases of child-on-child abuse.
-They help the school - II.
-To develop a good awareness and understanding of the different referral pathways that operate in its local area, as well as the preventative and support services which exist. - III.
-To ensure that our pupils can access the range of services and support they need quickly. - IV.
-To support and help inform our local community's response to child-on-child abuse. - V. To increase our awareness and understanding of any concerning trends and emerging risks in our local area to enable us to take preventative action to minimise the risk of these being experienced by our pupils.
-The school actively refers concerns/reports of child-on-child abuse where necessary to MASH and other safeguarding partners.
-Children resident out of county but attending our school will be reported to their home Children's Services.
-In cases involving children who are subject to risk, harm, and abuse and who are cared for, the children's social worker will be informed and a coordinated approach to address any incidents or concerns will be required.

-15 Prevention
+32.25 They help the school:

+To develop a good awareness and understanding of the different referral pathways that operate in its local area, as well as the preventative and support services which exist.